Linuxfabrik/monitoring-plugins/check-plugins/lynis/README.md

 * `lynis` is a script that must be executed, so the plugin uses the first target partition that is writable and not mounted `noexec` (hardened hosts often mount `/var/tmp` and `/tmp` `noexec`).
 * The copy is pushed with `rsync` when it is available on the management host (faster), otherwise with `scp -r`; neither requires `tar` on the target.
 * A security audit is posture drift, not a time-critical availability event, so by default only WARNING is raised.
 The default critical threshold is empty on purpose, to avoid paging someone at night for a hardening drop.
+* Auto-discovery hands over every address of the subnet, so a /24 means 254 probed addresses and only a handful of hosts.
+The summary reports both numbers, and a scan that audited nothing raises WARNING instead of reporting an empty success (`--no-match-severity`).
+* The management host is audited like every other target, over SSH to itself (`--host=127.0.0.1`), so it needs a running `sshd` and working key authentication for the account that runs the check.

 **Data Collection:**

 * The per-host state is the worst of: the hardening index against `--warning` / `--critical` (Nagios ranges, default warns below 65), and the presence of any lynis warning.
 * Every lynis warning raises at least WARNING.
 A warning is a concrete finding, not noise; accept it on the host (see Troubleshooting), not in this plugin.
 * Auto-discovery probes raw IP addresses, which do not match per-host `~/.ssh/config` aliases.
 For `--network` / `--interface` discovery, provide working credentials with `--username` and `--identity`.
+* Addresses that do not answer on SSH are not listed one by one, but their reasons are counted and reported (`254 x Connection timed out`).
+This separates an address with no host behind it from a target the check cannot reach because of a configuration problem, for example a changed host key or a name that does not resolve.

 ## Fact Sheet